If you’re a startup founder, then I know how you feel:

 Don’t get too “send happy” with your emails.

-Yes, you want coverage but take the time to make sure you are targeting only quality sources.
+Yes, you want coverage, but take the time to make sure you’re targeting quality sources.
 Quality wins over quantity any day.

 Over to You

 Learning to perfect the art of the PR email pitch is ongoing.